What is Trauma-Informed Yoga?

 - In person initial assessment: The initial assessment session typically lasts between 50-60 minutes.
 During the first appointment, the yoga instructor will ask additional questions regarding daily routines.
 Next, they will perform an observe how you breathe, walk and sit.
 After that, they will clarify some simple goals.
 Based on the session, the yoga instructor will likely have small changes/techniques to try out together and ask you to practice until the next session.

 - Follow-up session: The first follow-up session and any other appointments will last 50-60 minutes.
 During the follow-up appointment, you and your yoga instructor will discuss how the small assignment(s) went.
 In other words, you will report any notes, likes or dislikes.
 The yoga instructor will also give you additional ideas.
 Based on your goals, these ideas might include physical postures, breathing techniques or meditation options.

 Want to Schedule an individual Yoga Therapy Appointment?

-Private Yoga Therapy Session (60 min)
+Private Trauma-informed Yoga Sessions (60 min)